 I am now at work on a second book project called The African Novel of Ideas: Intellection in the Age of Global Writing, under contract with Princeton University Press.
-It tells the story of the often-fraught relationship between the novel and philosophy at key junctures of African intellectual life from the early 20th century through the present day.
+It tells the story of the often-fraught relationship between the novel and philosophy at key junctures of African intellectual life, from the early 20th century through the present day.
 It is a story, specifically, of how the novel negotiates between liberal individualism and social consciousness, unseating false dichotomies between humanistic and liberationist modes of reading and writing.
-Starting with Fante anticolonial statesmanship in pre-nationalist Ghana; moving through liberationist thought in the mid-century Zimbabwean mission school; charting more recent experiments with incorporating indigenous belief systems into narrative through the figure of the outcast; and arriving, finally, at a genre I call the “global philosophical novel” in recent works from the continent’s southern region, I construct a narrative that contrasts the early marginality of the African novel vis-à-vis philosophy with the later marginality of philosophy in literary discourse.
+Starting with Fante anticolonial statesmanship in pre-nationalist Ghana; moving through liberationist thought in the mid-century Zimbabwean mission school; mapping recent experiments with incorporating indigenous belief systems into narrative through the figure of the outcast; and arriving, finally, at a genre I call the “global philosophical novel” in works from the continent’s southern region, I construct a narrative that contrasts the early marginality of the African novel vis-à-vis philosophy with the later marginality of philosophy in literary discourse.
 Whereas philosophy “naturalizes” the novel at the turn of the twentieth century, I argue that the global era sees this relationship reversed.

 In addition, I have two essays forthcoming: one on aviation, metonymy, and a renewed formal emphasis on progress in contemporary southern African regional novels by Eben Venter and Jamala Safari (in Research in African Literatures), and one on Zimbabwean novelistic structures of argument (in NOVEL: A Forum on Fiction); and one on philosophical suicide from Dostoevsky to contemporary southern Africa (also in NOVEL).

-Along with my colleague Nathan Suhr-Sytsma (Emory University), I am also co-editing a forthcoming special issue of Research in African Literatures on religion and secularity.
+Along with my colleague Nathan Suhr-Sytsma (Emory University), I recently co-edited a special issue of Research in African Literatures on religion and secularity.
 It features contributions from scholars working across a wide range of African traditions, located in the United States, Africa, and Europe.